 This Board also makes visitations to shut-ins, the ill and the recuperating.
 They also provide 'packets' to visitors at our services that introduce them to St. John.
 They will also inform the membership of developing Evangelism programs through articles in the monthly newsletter and here on our church website.

-August 1, 2017 - Beginning at their September meeting, the Evangelism Committee will read and study the book “5 Things You Can Do to Witness Christ.”
+October 3, 2017 - The next Evangelism Committee meeting is November 7 at 7:00 p.m.
+The congregation is invited to attend where the continuation of the book, “5 Things You Can Do to Witness Christ” will be studied.
 This book encourages believers to realize what we have in Christ and to see that our witnessing is part of our way of life.
 Witnessing is not following a program, but living out the gracious gifts God gives in our relationships and in helping us build new relationships where we can share the love of Christ.
-You are invited to join us in reading this small book and learning about witness from what we know and believe in worship.
-Books are $8.
-Please let Pastor or Tim McDermott know if you will join us for this study.
+Members of St. John are invited to join the Evangelism Committee in reading this small book and learning about witness from what we know and believe in worship.
+Books are still available for $8.00.

 July 1, 2017 - It isn’t always easy when a new visitor recently moved into our area and had to switch churches – or is looking for a church for the first time in many years.
 Whether you attended St. John since birth, or just celebrated your one-year anniversary in this church, you can be assured there have been people among you visiting our worship service for the first time.
 And, no matter how long or how involved you find yourself with the body of Christ it’s easy not to see the visitors among you.
 It can also be easy for those same visitors to somehow be turned away from the church.

 Are you curious in minimizing this on Sunday morning?
 Here are a few helpful notes to keep in mind: